AlibabaCloudDocs/eip/intl.en-US/FAQ/Elastic IP Address FAQ.md

 ## Why are fees still incurred after I have deleted the EIP? {#section_1nh_ax9_e2l .section}

-If the deleted EIP was a Pay-As-You-Go EIP, one final bill is generated in the next hour that corresponds to the usage of the EIP until the time at which it is deleted.
-For example,
+If the deleted EIP is a Pay-As-You-Go EIP, one final bill is generated in the next hour that corresponds to the usage of the EIP until the time at which it is deleted.
+For example:

-If you delete an EIP that is billed according to traffic usage at 10:30, you will be charged for its use between the hour of 10:00 to 11:00.
+If you delete an EIP that is billed according to traffic usage at 10:30, you will receive a bill for the time between the hour of 10:00 to 11:00.

 ## Are there benefits to set a peak bandwidth for a Pay-As-You-Go EIP that is billed based on traffic? {#section_am7_sfw_w5y .section}